 Top results on Google’s first SERP have 3.8 times more backlinks than those below them.

 Online businesses always strive for quality traffic on their website.
 In such a case, Google Analytics plays an incredible role.
 It will let you know the data to help achieve your success goals: Google Analytics tool monitors and tracks your website traffic.
 But, if not done right, users might miss the crucial point which can hinder their growth.

 Therefore, we have rounded up some information to keep you updated on monitoring the website traffic.
 To proceed, the basics should be clear.

-Google Analytics is a powerful tool that also provides an enormous amount of data that you can use to boost your online sales, ranking, and organic traffic.
+Google Analytics (GA) is an integral tool to analyse website traffic and monitor ROI in real-time.
+Businesses of all sizes can leverage this free tool to understand the relevant metrics and terminology.
+It provides an enormous amount of data that you can use to boost your online sales, ranking, and organic traffic.
 But at the same time, it doesn’t mean that you can achieve the desired results overnight.
-Not at all!
-No matter how powerful insights are, you have to bear an amount of time to enjoy better results.
+No matter how powerful insights are, you have to bear an amount of time to appreciate better results.

 - Sessions: This feature will help you know the total number of website visits within a given date range.

 - Users: It shows you the users (both new and returning users) who had a minimum of one session on your website within a given date range.

 - Page Views: It tells you the total number of pages viewed.
 Even the number of repeated views on a single page is also counted.